-Epilepsy is one of the most common neurological disorders-1 in 26 individuals in the United States will be diagnosed with epilepsy at some point in their lifetime-and the impact of epilepsy goes beyond seizures and issues related to treatment.1 The profound influence of epilepsy on the patient, family, and society led the IOM to examine the current status of epilepsy, its treatment, and its impact on society in the report "Epilepsy Across the Spectrum: Promoting Health and Understanding."2 One important finding was that there is no systematic approach to identifying epilepsy cases in the United States, and that surveillance efforts are sporadic, disconnected, and inadequate.
-The report included a recommendation to continue to expand epilepsy surveillance in an attempt to better understand the magnitude of the problem as one of the foundations of improving care and patient outcomes broadly in the United States.
+Epilepsy is one of the most common neurological disorders-1 in 26 individuals in the United States will be diagnosed with epilepsy at some point in their lifetime-and the impact of epilepsy goes beyond seizures and issues related to treatment.1 The profound influence of epilepsy on the patient, family and society led the Institute of Medicine to examine the current status of epilepsy, its treatment and impact on society in the report "Epilepsy Across the Spectrum: Promoting Health and Understanding."2 One important finding of the report was that there is no systematic approach to identifying epilepsy cases in the United States, and that surveillance efforts are sporadic, disconnected, and inadequate.
+The report included a recommendation to continue and expand epilepsy surveillance in an attempt to better understand the magnitude of the problem as one of the foundations of improving care and patient outcomes broadly in the United States.